michelemonaco96/counter/README.md

 <br />
 **Any contribution is highly appreciated!**

-If you have any suggestion that would make this project look and function better, please fork the repo and create a pull request.
+If you have any suggestion that would make this project look and function better, please fork the repository and create a pull request.
 These are the steps you need to follow:

 1. Fork the Project